 Laura is a Wax Chandlers’ Scholar and is supported by The Margery and Stephen Wright Eisinger Award, a Help Musicians Sybil Tutton award and the Pimlott Foundation.
 During her studies she has been kindly supported by the Guildhall School, the William Gibbs Educational Trust, the Pimlott Foundation, the Mario Lanza Educational Foundation and a Countess of Munster Award.

-Upcoming engagements include premiering the role of Venus in Paradise Gardens, a new chamber opera by Emily Hazrati and Nazli Tabatabai-Khatambakhsh at GSMD, and this summer she will be joining BYO at Opera Holland Park as Ernestina in Rossini's L'Occasione fa il Ladro.
+Upcoming engagements include premiering the role of Venus in Paradise Garden, a new chamber opera by Emily Hazrati and Nazli Tabatabai-Khatambakhsh at GSMD, and this summer she will be joining BYO at Opera Holland Park as Ernestina in Rossini's L'Occasione fa il Ladro.

 'The incarnation of the now-useless maid Mrs. Kneebone is another example of well-scrutinised study in drama and accurate vocalisation.
 Laura Hocking lends her both the dropped 't's and 'h's of a cockney young woman and Eliza Doolittle's unmistakable vowels.
 Effervescent in her ecstasy as she awaits the imminent arrival of the Prince, Hocking unleashes exquisitely well-sustained top notes, whose palpability seems indefatigable.
 Always attentive to reactions of the other characters, Hocking is immersed in her role to a magnetic extent.'